-Q.8) Which of the following statements is/are correct about "BioCarbon Fund Initiative for Sustainable Forest Landscape"?

-- 1. It is a multilateral fund supported by donor governments. - 2.
-It promotes reducing greenhouse gas emissions from the land sector, from deforestation and forest degradation in developing countries (REDD+).
+- Q.8) Which of the following statements is/are correct about "BioCarbon Fund Initiative for Sustainable Forest Landscape"? - 1.
+It is managed by Global Environment Facility. - 2.
+It promotes reducing greenhouse gas emissions from the land sector, from deforestation and forest degradation in developed countries (REDD+).